Tea Cultivation in Japan

 Shizuoka – The Most Important Region

-All green tea lovers should know about Shizuoka, since this prefecture – almost in the centre of the country – is the largest producer of green tea in Japan and one of the proudest tea regions.
-The prefecture lies on the southeast coast of the main island of Honshu, and stretches almost 160 km from East to West.
-Almost 40% of the total Japanese tea production comes from this region.
+Most green tea enthusiasts will have heard of Shizuoka, since this prefecture – almost in the centre of the country – is the largest producer of green tea in Japan and one of the proudest tea regions.
+Shizuoka lies on the southeast coast of the main island of Honshu, and stretches almost 160 km from East to West.
+Almost 40% of the total Japanese tea production comes from this prefecture.
 Situated close to important ports, Shizuoka has a very hilly/mountainous landscape with a distinctly fresh and invigorating climate, generally mild temperatures, excellent water quality and a good amount of rainfall for green tea cultivation.
 In Shizuoka, the spring begins relatively early and the winter is somewhat mild.
 The region leads the production of Sencha and Sencha Fukamushi, however produces many other high-quality green tea varieties: a very good Shincha and a solid Gyokuro (after Uni, Yame and Mie).
 A special landmark is the volcanic Mount Fuji “Fujisan” (3776m), at the foot of which high-quality green tea is grown.

 Kyushu with Subtropical Climate